 The majority of college students range from 18-25, a crucial time in adult development.
 Studies on this time period in a person’s life have resulted in many comprehensive theories on student development.
 During this period, teens move from adolescence into adulthood development.
 As a whole, identity development takes individuals through two experiences: exploration and commitment (Marcia, 1966).
 College is a key period of time for both of these actions.

-Theorist Arnett (2000) explains that emerging adulthood will be a time when skills are developed for social independence, career exploration, and maintaining relationships.
+Theorist Arnett (2000) explains that emerging adulthood is a time when skills are developed for social independence, career exploration, and maintaining relationships.
 Further, experimentation of identity will occur.
 Considering the internet and the college experience, experimentation away from parental oversight provides a laboratory of identity exploration (Gray, Vitak, Easton & Ellison, 2013).

-The balance between exploration and experimentation as well as identity commitment is also highlighted by psychosocial theorist Chickering who proposed seven vectors of student development.
+The balance between exploration and experimentation (as well as identity commitment) is also highlighted by psychosocial theorist Chickering, who proposed seven vectors of student development.
 These seven vectors include: